In this guide, we’ll look at how to Zen your home.

 4: Introduce natural sunlight to make your house peaceful

 So much has been written about the importance of natural sunlight for mood.
-And we all know we need some vitamin D.
+And we all know we need vitamin D.

 Here are some great ways to get more sunlight indoors: